tripl3dogdare/magicka/readme.md

 And just in case I forget to keep this list updated (very likely), you can find all my mods, active or otherwise, on [my CurseForge profile](https://minecraft.curseforge.com/members/tripl3dogdare/projects).

+If you want to support the project, please consider supporting me on [Patreon](https://www.patreon.com/tripl3dogdare) as well.
+Every little bit of support counts!

 ## Core Design Principles